Infopercept/Regex-Intelligence-Exchange-by-Infopercept/docs/README.md

-# Regex Intelligence Exchange by Invinsense
+# Regex Intelligence Exchange by Infopercept

 This repository contains a collection of regex patterns used to detect software versions from various sources like HTTP headers, file contents, network responses, and more.